QuizMasterOnNode/TestingWithNode/sustainability.md

 # Set up MongoDB Database
 The project code is currently set up with a private MongoDB account.
 You will need to set up a new account for the team and change the uri credentials on line 10 of index.js.
+Account creation was free and a free account should provide enough space.
+A basic understanding of how Mongo collections are formatted and queried is encouraged.

+The original set up for a quiz collection was each document was a quiz with a description, name, category, points possible, and an array of questions.
+Each question was its own object with the question text, an array of choices, an answer, and point value.

+Student documents contained an email, display name, and an array of past quiz results.

 # Set up Firebase Authentication
 QuizMaster is using a private firebase account for firebase authentication and deployment.
 For authentication,